executebig/www/content/programs/grant.md

 ### STEP 3: SHARE

 Share your event experience with us and your event organizers in the form of a blog or a video, so we can provide this experience to even more students!

+# Apply now.

+There're no restrictions, no prerequisites, and no complicated forms.
+Answer a few questions, give us some time to review, and you'll be on your way to one of the best weekends of your life.

+{{< button "Apply Now" "/apply" "disabled" >}}

+> ### COVID-19 Response
+>
+> Due to the recent outbreak of the COVID-19 pandemic around the nation, we're suspending the reviewing process of Travel Grant for events happening in March & early April.
+All previously approved applicants are not directly affected, but students are encouraged to re-evaluate their traveling plans.
+You may still submit your applications for future events, even if the event does not have a definite date.
+Please do not hesitate to contact us if you have more questions.

+---

+## FAQ

+### Who can apply?
+Any middle or high school student in need of travel assistance can apply for Travel Grant.
+Due to resource limitations, we're not able to provide support for college students.

+### How much money do I get?
+Enough to cover your round-trip transportation to the event.
+In certain cases, we might offer partial coverage for your trip, but we will certainly support you to the maximum of our ability.

+### How do I record my application?
+Be creative.
+You're not going to a college interview!
+We're really curious to learn some interesting facts about you that we can't find elsewhere.
+Be specific: "I am passionate about coding" does not tell your story!
+But still keep it short — under 10 minutes.
+You can either upload it to Google Drive or YouTube Unlisted.

+### Can I apply to multiple events?
+If you have multiple events in mind, you should only submit one application to the event that you want to attend the most.
+During the interview, let us know that you're considering other events, and we'll evaluate these choices with you.
+We are only able to support one event per student at a time.

+### Why do I need to record a video?
+Don't be stressed out!
+The purpose of the video is to allow us to get to know you as a person—how you communicate, how you establish your characters, etc. Afterall, we need to make sure we are using our limited resources to support a real student!

+### How will I book my travel?
+Once you're accepted, you will be responsible for booking travel yourself (we'll send you the terms upon acceptance).
+We'll reimburse the cost after the event.
+If you can't front the money, let us know, and we'll book the travel for you.

+### How early should I apply?
+At least 4-5 weeks before the event.
+To try to provide support for as many students as we possibly can, we tend to avoid booking travel on short notice.
+However, if your transportation cost does not increase with time — train, bus, etc., you may apply slight later.
+You can always fill out your application as early as you wish!

+### When will I receive the grant?
+After the event, we will ask you to submit some form of reflection to us.
+The reflection can be in the form of a blog post, a video, a collection of pictures, and your project.
+The reflection will be shared with the event team, and we'll reimburse you via check as soon as we receive the reflection.

+### Which events can I go to?
+Any hackathon that you're admitted to.
+Check with the hackathon first — they might be able to cover your travel already!

+### I have more questions...
+Shoot us an email! team@executebig.org is the best address to reach us.